MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/replenishment-over-location-capacity.md

 1. Go to **Warehouse management > Setup > Warehouse > Locations profiles**
 1. In left side column, select **PICK-06**
 1. In the Action Pane select **Edit**
-1. In the Replenishment FastTab, select the following:
+1. In the **Replenishment** FastTab, select the following:
     - **Exceed Location Capacity** - *Yes*
         - This parameter dictates whether the replenishment overflow functionality is turned on or off.
         - When enabled, the maximum capacity of the location will be allowed to be exceeded by replenishment work.
     - **Work availability threshold type** - *Quantity*
         - What method is used for determining when to release more work.
 You can release by either *Quantity* or *Percent*
-            - Capacity uses a percentage based on stocking limits or volumetrics.
+            - Percent uses a percentage capacity based on stocking limits or volumetrics.
             - Quantity uses a specific quantity value.
     - **Overflow quantity** - *0.50*
         - Quantity at which the location overflows.
 Work will be available whenever the location on hand + work quantity is below this value.